Hey guys, welcome to the guide that will make sure your sweatpants never smell again!

 In order to keep your sweatpants soft during the wash cycle you should use the right detergent, turn your sweatpants inside out, wash your sweatpants with garments made from similar materials, and consider running an extra rinse cycle.

 Yes, you should turn your sweatpants inside out when washing.
 Turning your sweatpants inside out during the rinse cycle will protect the outer layer of your sweatpants, while also creating more contact between the detergent and the dirtiest part of your pants.

 You should wash your sweatpants quite frequently, especially if you are exercising in them.
 Washing your sweatpants after each time wearing them is ideal, but you may be able to get away with wearing them 2-3 times without washing.
 It all depends if you are sweating and how soiled the pants are.
 Use your discretion.

 Yes, you can dry sweatpants in the dryer.
 To dry sweatpants in the dryer use tumble dry low to avoid shrinking them or damaging the polyester fibers.

 100% cotton garments will shrink in the dryer if they are dried using tumble dry medium or high.
-If you want to avoid shrinking your 100% cotton garments you should either dry them using the tumble dry low, or air dry settings.
+If you want to avoid shrinking your 100% cotton garments you should either dry them using the tumble dry low, or air dry settings (tumble dry no heat).
 You can also line dry your cotton clothing or flat dry on a drying rack.